franciscojavierarceo/franciscojavierarceo.github.io/content/posts/customer-segmentation-data-science/customer-segmentation-data-science.md

 date: 2021-02-06
 ---

-*TL;DR: A Data Science Tutorial and using K-Means and Decision Trees together.*
+*TL;DR: A Data Science Tutorial on using K-Means and Decision Trees together.*

 Customer segmentation (sometimes called [Market Segmentation](https://en.wikipedia.org/wiki/Market_segmentation)) is ubiqutous in the private sector.
 We think about bucketing people into $k$ mutually exclusive and collectively exhausting (MECE) groups.
 The premise being that instead of having 1 strategy for delivering a product or experience, providing $k$ experiences or strategies will yield much better engagement or acquisition from our customers.